danthegoodman1/ScyllaRepairAutomation/README.md

 Scylla Manager is cool, but it requires 2 annoying things:

-1. You have to setup the agent on every node
+1. You have to set up the agent on every node
 2. You have to have an enterprise license for more than 5 nodes

 1 is not a huge deal, 2 sucks.